 What do you expect healing to feel like?

 How will you know when you are completely free of your past and fully healed?

 Knowing these answers will begin to give you a baseline for what your beliefs about healing are.
 This is an important awareness to have because when the student is ready the teacher appears.

 To help manage and release the negative emotions that are such an intimate part of a healing journey, I have created the Feel Safe Feeling Experience.
 It’s a free audio course about how to feel emotions to release them from our physical and energetic body.
 You can grab it here.

-Kasia Rachfall is an intuitive emotional healer working with the Akashic Records to help spiritual women break generational patterns of feeling inherently broken so they can feel whole and have the freedom to accept their imperfect selves fully.
+Kasia Rachfall is an intuitive breakthrough coach and healer working with the Akashic Records to help spiritual women break generational patterns of feeling inherently broken so they can feel whole and have the freedom to accept their imperfect selves fully.